navinreddy23/STM32F446_CMake/README.md

 If Qt Creator is your favourite IDE for editing the code, why not use it for debugging!

+STM32Cube Package is used for generating the HAL and CMSIS libraries: https://www.st.com/en/embedded-software/stm32cube-mcu-mpu-packages.html

 ## Build instruction - Command line

 create a build directory from the root of this repository and execite the build commmands.